samuelrocha/book_exercices/README.md

-# Activities from de book "Linguagem C Completa e Descomplicada"
+# Activities from the book "Linguagem C Completa e Descomplicada"